DataDog/terraform-provider-datadog/docs/resources/security_monitoring_rule.md

 Optional:

 - `baseline_user_locations` (Boolean) If true, signals are suppressed for the first 24 hours.
-In that time, Datadog learns the user's regular access locations.
+During that time, Datadog learns the user's regular access locations.
 This can be helpful to reduce noise and infer VPN usage or credentialed API access.

 <a id="nestedblock--options--new_value_options"></a>